-One of the truly wonderful things about shopping in Thailand is claiming a VAT refund, something I’ve done many times when I’m in the country on a tourist visa.
+One of the truly wonderful things about shopping in Thailand is claiming a VAT refund, something I have done many times when I am in the country on a tourist visa.
 Currently a 7% addition onto most things you buy, getting a refund of that amount can really add up.

 Who Can Get a VAT Refund in Thailand? – Thailand is actually quite lenient with their qualifications for a VAT refund.
-You must be a tourist, visiting business person, or other non-Thai visitor, you can’t be a member of an airline crew (any airline, not just Thai) and you must be leaving Thailand via an international airport within 60 days of purchasing the items.
+You must be a tourist, visiting business person, or other non-Thai visitor, you cannot be a member of an airline crew (any airline, not just Thai) and you must be leaving Thailand via an international airport within 60 days of purchasing the items.
 You also cannot be legally living in the country on any non-immigrant visa.

-Plus, the items must be leaving with you, (ie: you can’t buy them as gifts for someone in Thailand, they must be going home with you).
+Plus, the items must be leaving with you, (ie: you cannot buy them as gifts for someone in Thailand, they must be going home with you).

 On top of that, you must have spent a total of at least 5,000 baht during your stay, (currently $166), at stores that display the ‘VAT Refund For Tourists’ sign.

-If you fit into all these parameters, then getting a VAT refund will be pretty easy.
+If you fit into all these parameters, then getting a VAT refund is easy.

 What Types of Things Qualify For VAT Refunds? – When you shop in Thailand, most things do qualify for a refund, but with some parameters.